Dayana Yastremska: 2026: Second WTA 125 title

+Seeded 26th, Yastremska lost to Elena-Gabriela Ruse in the first round at the Australian Open.
+In May, she won her second WTA 125 singles title at the Emilia-Romagna Open in Parma, defeating Whitney Osuigwe, Hanne Vandewinkel, Solana Sierra, and Jéssica Bouzas Maneiro en route to the final, where she overcame Barbora Krejčíková in straight sets.

 National representation

 Yastremska made her debut for Ukraine Fed Cup team at the 2019 Fed Cup.
 The team was playing a tie against the host country Poland in a third-place play-off for Europe/Africa Zone Group I. Although Yastremska won the second singles rubber against Iga Świątek, Ukraine lost the tie after failing to win either the first singles rubber or the decisive doubles rubber, the latter of which ended in a third-set tiebreak.